 Law Offices of Shana E. Thompson accepts clients throughout the greater King County area and surrounding communities such as Issaquah, Kent, Seattle, Redmond and Renton.

-- What Constitutes a High Net Worth Divorce?
+- Dividing Assets in a High Net Worth Divorce

-- What Do I Do If My Spouse Hides Assets?
+- How Do I Prove My Spouse Was Hiding Assets?

 - Additional Resources

 Classifying a high net worth divorce by income alone can be difficult.
 Most high net worth divorces are based on the value of assets involved in the marriage and can include all assets owned by either spouse.

 Listed below are some possible assets or property that can determine if a divorce has a high net worth or not.

 - Family businesses;

 - Financial portfolio;